CEDAS: A Compressed Decentralized Stochastic Gradient Method with Improved Convergence: Setup

 \section{Setup}

 In this section, we first introduce the standing assumptions in Subsection \ref{subsec:ass} with some necessary discussions.
-Then we present the new algorithm, termed ``compressed exact diffusion with adaptive stepsizes (CEDAS)", in Subsection \ref{subsec:lead_ds} along with some preliminary analysis.
+Then we present the new algorithm, termed ``compressed exact diffusion with adaptive stepsizes (CEDAS)", in Subsection \ref{subsec:lead_ds} along with some preliminary analysis { that hold regardless of the convexity condition in Subsection \ref{subsec:pre}.
+In particular, Fig. \ref{fig:cedas} in Section \ref{subsec:pre} presents the roadmap of the analysis}.